srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/06-Create a SQL database.md

 3. Login as **sqluser** with the password **Pa$$w0rd1234**.

 4. If you are not able to login.
-Read the error closely and make note of the IP address that needs to be allowed through the firewall.

     ![Screenshot of the Query Editor login page with IP address error.](../images/0503.png)